NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 I need to watch the explanation and find out the solution.
 I start work on other exercise but once again got stuck and start watching the explanation.
 This shows that i need to expand my knowledge on this dynamic programing exercise

+### Day 16: January 20, 2022

+**Today's Progress**:
+Develop a small index page with a small script to count the months

+**Thoughts:**
+This was a small page and script to calculate the months from the 20/02/2009.
+It took a while because I didn't have much experience in creating dom directly from javascript and using the Date from JS.

 <!--

 ### Day 0: February 30, 2016 (Example 2)